explainers-by-googlers/cross-origin-storage/README.md

 #### Storing a file

 1. Hash the contents of the file using SHA-256 (or an equivalent secure algorithm, see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)).
-The used algorithm is communicated as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), separated by a colon and the actual hash.
+The used hash algorithm is communicated as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
 1. Request a `FileSystemFileHandle` for the file, specifying the file's hash and a human-readable description.
 This will trigger a permission prompt if it's okay for the origin to check if the file is stored by the browser.
 1. If a file with the hash already exists, return.
 1. Else, store the file in the browser.